opsview/kubernetes-ansible-example/readme.md

  This role de-taints the master node to permit general workloads to run there.
 It then installs the Kubernetes Dashboard, creates a user context for authenticating to it, runs **kubectl kube-system describe secrets** to dump cluster secrets and parses out a so-called 'bearer token' that will serve as a password for logging into the Dashboard, saving this on the management machine's local file system (in **kubernetes-ansible-example/current-cluster**).
 Finally, it makes the non-administrative Kubernetes user able to call Docker without sudoing.

 1. **The join-workers role is executed on the k8sworker1 and k8sworker2 nodes** (see **kubernetes-ansible-example/join-workers/tasks/main.yml**)
- Here, the **join** command returned by **kubeadm init** is extracted from returned output and executed on each of the worker nodes, joining it to the cluster.
+ Here, the **kubeadm join** command returned by **kubeadm init** is extracted from returned output and executed on each of the worker nodes, joining it to the cluster.

 ### <a name="engage-proxy"></a>Engage kubectl proxy
 The **kubectl** CLI includes a proxy that can be used to facilitate connections to the Kubernetes master node by remote machines, providing a convenient way of enabling: